surge-ai/stock-sentiment/README.md

-# Sentiment Analysis Dataset: Stock Discussions on Social Media
+# Stock Sentiment Analysis Dataset
 *by [Surge AI, the world's most powerful data labeling platform and workforce](https://www.surgehq.ai/)*

-This dataset contains a sample from our Stock Sentiment Analysis dataset, a collection of online mentions of publicly traded stocks, labeled by Surgers with a Positive or Negative sentiment.
+This dataset contains a sample from our Stock Sentiment Analysis dataset, a collection of social media mentions of publicly traded stocks, labeled by Surgers with a Positive or Negative sentiment.
 Read the [blog post](https://www.surgehq.ai/blog/sentiment-analysis-dataset-of-social-media-conversations) describing it in more detail!

 ![doge-doge-coin](https://user-images.githubusercontent.com/102375/172500179-4c692866-794d-42bb-803d-5485e43f3ee9.gif)